Popcorn-Factory/Arsonist-RoR2/Thunderstorerelease/README.md

 <details>
 <summary>Click to expand previous patch notes:</summary>

+- 2.1.0
+    - Added a voiceline that plays by chance (chance is configurable) on Signal Flare.
+(Only applicable to Arsonist and Yuppie skins, not Firebug.)
+    - Added "Better AI".
+Should make Umbras actually a challenge, and goobos actually do something.
+- 2.0.4
+    - Supercritical Gauge was not setting damage correctly for clients, this should be fixed now.
 - 2.0.3
     - Tweaking Supercritical Gauge:
         - 3x -> 2.5x damage buff in blue portion of the gauge